-Fast forward via the Coventry and the home counties and I now live in Canada and I have been designing liveries and cars for almost 25 years.
+Fast forward via the Transport Design degree at Coventry University and the home counties to today, and we now live in Canada and I have been designing liveries and cars for almost 25 years.
 Still the same music choices though!

 I was always into cars.
 My bedroom was full of car posters, even on the ceiling.
 As I awoke as a kid, I was greeted be huge posters of Francois Cevert in his Tyrrell, Markuu Alen in his Fiat Mirafirori on the Acropolis and….. a poster of the Austin Allegro Equipe!……